CSBSJU/CSCI-130/files/labs/Lab06/Lab-I.md

 * Reading from CSV files into parallel arrays
 * More practice with formatting strings

-# Preliminaries
-If you haven't already done so, start by making a copy of today's lab folder (`Lab06_Arrays_files`) and saving it in your `M:\CS130\Labs` folder.
-Right-click on the folder you just copied and rename it `Lab06_YourLastName_YourFirstName` (but use your actual last and first names).
-You may now work locally by opening the write-up from within the copied folder.

 # TL;DR
-Implement a program to predict the rating that a user will assign to a movie based on their ratings for other movies and the ratings of other users for the same movies.
+Implement a program to predict the rating that the user will assign to a movie based on their ratings for other movies and the ratings of other viewers for the same movies.

 # Background
+The objective for the lab is to make an accurate prediction of the rating that the user will assign to a particular movie based on their ratings for other movies and the ratings of other viewers for the same movies.
+The basic idea is to take the user's ratings for a set of movies and find other viewers with similar ratings.
+These similar viewers can then be used to inform our prediction.

-These lab exercises use a dataset that is maintained by the [GroupLens](https://grouplens.org) research group at the University of Minnesota.
+This lab exercise uses a dataset that is maintained by the [GroupLens](https://grouplens.org) research group at the University of Minnesota.
 The dataset is part of the [MovieLens](https://movielens.org) project.
 In their own words, MovieLens is a platform for "*Non-commercial, personalized movie recommendations*"; think Netflix recommendations, but not for profit.
-The dataset that we will be exploring consists of movie ratings for five popular movies from 22419 unique users.
-In the file `ML-latest.csv` each row constitutes the ratings for a single user for each of the five movies.
-For example, the first three rows in the file look like:
+The dataset that we will be exploring consists of movie ratings for five popular movies from 22419 unique viewers.
+In the file `ML-ratings.csv` each row constitutes the ratings of a single viewer for each of the five movies listed in the file `ML-titles.txt`.
+The first three rows in the file look like:

 ```
 4.0,4.5,4.0,4.0,3.0